1945 Canadian federal election: Co-operative Commonwealth Federation

 Campaigning under the slogan, "Work, Security, and Freedom for All – with the CCF", the CCF promised to retain war-time taxes on high incomes and excess profits in order to fund social services, and to abolish the Senate of Canada.
 The CCF fought hard to prevent the support of labour from going to the Labor-Progressive Party (i.e., the Communist Party of Canada).

 The LPP, for its part, pointed out that the CCF's refusal to enter into an electoral pact with the LPP had cost the CCF 100,000 votes in the Ontario election, and had given victory to the Ontario PCs.
 It urged voters to "Make Labour a Partner in Government."

 Social Credit

-The Social Credit Party of Canada tried, with modest success, to capitalize on the positive image of the Alberta Socred government of William Aberhart, asking voters, "Good Government in Alberta -- Why Not at Ottawa?".
+The Social Credit Party of Canada tried, with modest success, to capitalize on the positive image of the Alberta Socred government of Ernest Manning (who had succeeded the party's founding leader, William Aberhart on his death two years earlier), asking voters, "Good Government in Alberta -- Why Not at Ottawa?".
 Referring to social credit monetary theories, the party encouraged voters to "Vote for the National Dividend".

+While the party's presence outside of Alberta was minimal, its strongest showing elsewhere was in Quebec, where it collaborated with the provincial Union des electeurs under future Socred leader Réal Caouette.
+The Union would subsequently contest the next federal election as an independent party before disappearing, but it foreshadowed Social Credit's emergence to the Liberals as the main competition in Quebec throughout the 1960s and 1970s.